 The main symptom is a lump or swelling in the testicle.
-Some men also have other symptoms.
+Some people also have other symptoms.

 The most common symptom of testicular cancer is a lump in a testicle.
 There may also be other symptoms.

 - a swelling or a lump in a testicle, which is usually painless, but may suddenly get bigger and become painful

 If the cancer has spread to lymph nodes or other parts of the body it may cause:

 - pain in the back or lower abdomen (tummy)